Jens Meiert

 “My experience makes me guess that more than 60 % of web sites actually use more than one style sheet.” doesn’t mean anything.
 As if experience could make you guess something subjective.

-Olivier, interestingly, the data I gathered analyzing CSS use of the Alexa Top 10 pretty much correlate with the 60 % assessment (for the Alexa Top 10, it’s currently 50 %.)
+Olivier, point taken, this is poorly phrased.
+The observation correlates with the data I gathered analyzing CSS use of the Alexa Top 10; for the Alexa Top 10, it’s currently 50%.